Marta Kostyuk: 2023: Major doubles semifinal, career singles title

-At the WTA 500 Adelaide International, she went through qualifying and on to the quarterfinals, beating reigning Wimbledon champion, Elena Rybakina, en route.
+At the WTA 500 Adelaide International, she went through qualifying and on to the quarterfinals, defeating reigning Wimbledon champion, Elena Rybakina, en route, before losing to top seed Ons Jabeur.
 She defeated 28th seed Amanda Anisimova and Olivia Gadecki to reach the third round at the Australian Open for the third time.
+Her run was ended by third seed Jessica Pegula.
 In doubles at the same tournament, she reached the semifinals partnering Elena-Gabriela Ruse where they lost to eventual champions Barbora Krejčíková and Kateřina Siniaková.